wtam26/INST377-Assignment2/README.md

 # 2 April 2019, 6pm - Melvin Nava dropped
 # 2 April 2019, 8pm - Kevin Ngo & Wileen Tam have partnered up
 # both partners have made signficant progress on the project, so currently trying to consolidate work
+# consolidated work - changes and commits were made to .js and .css